 Earn Your Shield

-Now that you’ve completed your DoaneX MicroMasters, you’re eligible for entry into one of the highest-ranked universities in the Midwest.
+Now that you’ve completed your DoaneX MicroMasters program, you’re eligible for entry into one of the highest-ranked universities in the Midwest.
 There’s never been a better time to enhance your skills with a master’s degree from Doane University.

 Doane University’s fully online Master of Business Administration program focuses on the technical elements of business management, both from an operational and strategic standpoint, and equips students with the rational decision-making skills that are essential to succeeding in business.

-We offer five different start dates during the academic year, so you can get started promptly upon completion of your MicroMasters.
+We offer five different start dates during the academic year, so you can get started promptly upon completion of your MicroMasters program.
 We offer start terms are in January, March, May, July, and August.

 To be eligible to enroll in Doane’s MBA program, candidates must complete an application and fulfill these requirements:

 Course description: A course that examines international business from an applications standpoint.
 Students learn how political, economic, and cultural differences affect the business functions and practices of management, human resources management, marketing, and finance.
 This course is graded.

 Course description: A course that examines how accounting information, from managerial accounting reports, is used to report managerial performance and to make business decisions.
 Students learn how to use managerial accounting information to plan, budget, control, conduct break-even analysis and set pricing, and to understand the impact of taxes.
 This course is graded.

 Course description: A course that examines the fundamentals of financial management including the principles of finance; the time value of money; capital market efficiency; basic security valuation; basic capital budgeting; risk, return, and asset pricing models; the cost of capital; an introduction to the global securities markets and foreign exchange; basic derivatives, real options, agency theory, fixed income securities, the term structure, investment banking, short- and long-term financial management and planning, and corporate financial policies.
 This course is graded.